lothelanor/newarcorpora/README.md

-# Tools for the Newar Annotated Corpora (NewAC)
+# Tools for the Diachronic Annotated Corpus of Newar (DACON)
 !!!DISCLAIMER: WORK IN PROGRESS!!!

-This repository will soon contain all scripts and links to the Newar Annotated Corpora.
+This repository will soon contain all scripts and links to the Diachronic Annotated Corpus of Newar (DACON), deposited on [Zenodo](https://zenodo.org/records/12887386).
 When using any part of this repo, please cite the relevant accompanying paper(s), abstracts of which can be found below:

 For Newar HTR:
 O'Neill, Alexander.
 (2022).
 OCR model for Pracalit for Sanskrit and Newar MSS 16th to 19th C., Ground Truth (Version 1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6967421